Virginia Commonwealth University: Athletics

 Having competed at the NCAA Division I level for little more than 30 years, Virginia Commonwealth University has sponsored a broad-based program of intercollegiate athletics.
 The VCU Rams have won in excess of 30 conference championships, participated in numerous NCAA post-season championship events, including a run to the Final Four in men's basketball in 2011, and had a number of All-Americans—both academic and athletic.
 VCU currently sponsors sixteen varsity teams in NCAA Division I play through the Atlantic 10 Conference (A10).

-VCU Men's tennis is one of the school's most successful programs.
+VCU men's tennis is one of the school's most successful programs.
 The team is coached by Paul Kostin who is one of five Division I coaches to reach the 900-victory mark.
-The Men's tennis team holds 12 CAA Championships, 18 NCAA tournament appearances, and 17 years of finishing in the top 25 rankings in the country.
+The men's tennis team holds 12 CAA Championships, 18 NCAA tournament appearances, and 17 years of finishing in the top 25 rankings in the country.
 In 2000, VCU men's tennis had its best season, finishing runner up to Stanford in the NCAA Finals Championship match.
 The team finished with a No. 9 ranking in the country.
 Also under coach Paul Kostin, VCU's women's tennis team has 3 CAA championships, 12 NCAA appearances, and 8 years in the top 25.

-VCU Baseball has won a total of 3 CAA Championships and has been to a total of 8 NCAA Regionals.
-Bradley LeCroy is VCU Baseball's head coach, and the school plays its games at The Diamond (Richmond, Virginia).
+VCU baseball has won a total of 3 CAA Championships and has been to a total of 8 NCAA regionals.
+The team plays its games at The Diamond (Richmond, Virginia).

-Other intercollegiate sports include Men and Women's Basketball, Men and Women's Cross Country, Field Hockey, Golf, Men and Women's Soccer (played at Sports Backers Stadium), Men and Women's Track and Field, Volleyball, and Women's Lacrosse.
+Other intercollegiate sports include men and women's basketball, men and women's cross country, field hockey, golf, men and women's soccer (played at Sports Backers Stadium), men and women's track and field, volleyball, and women's lacrosse.

 VCU also has many student-run club teams.
-These sports not sponsored by the university include coed & all-girl cheerleading, baseball, softball, men's and women's rugby union, ultimate, men's and women's lacrosse, cycling, men's and women's crew and dodgeball.
-Previous club sports have also included ice hockey, wrestling and tennis.
+These sports not sponsored by the university include coed & all-girl cheerleading, baseball, softball, men's and women's rugby union, ultimate, men's and women's lacrosse, cycling, men's and women's crew, and dodgeball.
+Previous club sports include ice hockey, wrestling, and tennis.